19hours/sg-statutes/Acts/Dental Registration Act.md

 (b) he took all reasonable precautions and exercised due diligence to prevent the commission of the offence.

-(4) A registered dentist who practises dentistry on any premises on which any person practises dentistry in contravention of section 22, knowing or having reason to believe that that person was practising dentistry on those premises in contravention of section 22, shall be guilty of an offence.
+(4) A registered dentist or registered oral health therapist who practises dentistry on any premises on which any person practises dentistry in contravention of section 22, knowing or having reason to believe that that person was practising dentistry on those premises in contravention of section 22, shall be guilty of an offence.

 ### Suspended persons not to practise dentistry during period of suspension

-25\.—(1) Any person whose registration as a dentist under this Act has been suspended under section 44 or 49 shall not practise dentistry during the period of his suspension.
+25\.—(1) Any person whose registration as a dentist or an oral health therapist under this Act has been suspended under section 40 or 49 shall not practise dentistry during the period of his suspension.

 (2) Any person who contravenes subsection (1) shall be guilty of an offence.

-### Pretending to be or taking or using the name or title of dentist
+### Pretending to be or taking or using the name or title of dentist, etc.

 26\.—(1) No person other than a registered dentist who has in force a practising certificate shall take or use the title of dentist, dental surgeon, registered dentist, qualified dentist, doctor of dental surgery, professor of dentistry, surgeon dentist, any prescribed title under section 31(5) or any name, title, addition or description implying, whether in itself or in the circumstances in which it is used, that that person is qualified to heal or treat dental disorders or derangement, whether by dentistry or any other means of any kind or description whatsoever.

+(1A) No person other than a registered oral health therapist who has in force a practising certificate shall take or use the title of oral health therapist or any name, title, addition or description implying, whether in itself or in the circumstances in which it is used, that that person is qualified to heal or treat dental disorders or derangement, whether by dentistry or any other means of any kind or description whatsoever.

+[22/2007 wef 01/01/2008]

-(2) Any person who contravenes subsection (1) shall be guilty of an offence.
+(2) Any person who contravenes subsection (1) or (1A) shall be guilty of an offence.

 ### Fraudulent registration, etc.

 27\.
 Any person who —

-(a) procures or attempts to procure registration as a dentist under this Act, a certificate of registration or a practising certificate, by knowingly making or producing or causing to be made or produced any false or fraudulent declaration, certificate, application or representation, whether in writing or otherwise;
+(a) procures or attempts to procure registration as a dentist or an oral health therapist under this Act, a certificate of registration or a practising certificate, by knowingly making or producing or causing to be made or produced any false or fraudulent declaration, certificate, application or representation, whether in writing or otherwise;

-(b) wilfully makes or causes to be made any false entry in the register ;
+(b) wilfully makes or causes to be made any false entry in the appropriate register;

 (c) forges or alters a certificate of registration or a practising certificate;